pretext-project/pretext-project.github.io/_pretexts/conference-speaker.md

   - doc
   - docx
   - hta
-  - ppt
-  - pptx
+  - pdf
 sample-payloads:
   - payload:
       type: hta
-      description: Fake calendar scheduling HTA to schedule time with the victim to discuss the "panel" you want them to participate on.
+      description: Fake calendar scheduling HTA to schedule time with the victim to discuss the panel you want them to participate on.
   - payload:
       type: drive-by-download
       description: User tries to visit the conference website.
 This requires building a legitimate looking conference website.
 Shouldn't be too difficult though, since there are tons of templates out there.